 Lack of capable, willing leadership necessary for such an undertaking.

-The Committee determined that the advantages out-weighed the disadvantages, and in June of 1973, a firm offer to sell was made by Mr. Charles Atas of Sunrise Beach, Inc. The original asking price for this purchase was $130,000.
-The Beach Buying Committee in turn made recommendations to the ACA membership to appoint a fact-finding committee to conduct legal, financial, and management, investigations and develop recommendations and proposals from that investigation, and ultimately implement or dissolve the purchase of the beaches according to the response of the community.
-In May 1974, the Beach Buying Committee completed its legal, financial, and management investigations and presented its recommendations and proposal to the community.
-Response by the community was in favor of purchasing Sunrise Beach, Inc. The Beach Buying Committee then proceeded with plans to solicit funds from lot owners in Arden and begin negotiations with Sunrise Beach, Inc. Some of the volunteer solicitors that went door-to-door throughout Arden included: Charlie Riley; Joseph Buckholtz; Dave Hulteng; Ron Martin; John Bauman; William Gardner; Reginald Hartman; Richard Cline; and James Rainwater.
+It was determined that the advantages out-weighed the disadvantages, and in June of 1973, a firm offer to sell was made by Mr. Charles Atas of Beach Shores, Inc./Sunrise Beach, Inc. The original asking price for this purchase was $130,000.
+The ACA Beach Buying Committee in turn made recommendations to the ACA membership to appoint a fact-finding committee to conduct legal, financial, and management, investigations and develop recommendations and proposals from that investigation, and ultimately implement or dissolve the purchase of the organization and its beaches/parks according to the response of the community.
+In May 1974, the ACA Beach Buying Committee completed its legal, financial, and management investigations and presented its recommendations and proposal to the community.
+Response by the community was in favor of purchasing Beach Shores, Inc./Sunrise Beach, Inc. The ACA Beach Buying Committee then proceeded with plans to solicit funds from lot owners in Arden and begin negotiations with Beach Shores, Inc./Sunrise Beach, Inc. Some of the volunteer solicitors that went door-to-door throughout Arden included: Charlie Riley; Joseph Buckholtz; Dave Hulteng; Ron Martin; John Bauman; William Gardner; Reginald Hartman; Richard Cline; and James Rainwater.

-Against the initial purchase price of $130,000 the Beach Buying Committee conducted its feasibility studies, presented results to property owners and initiated a share purchasing program.
-After negotiations with Sunrise Beach, Inc., a realistic and workable arrangement was reached.
-A purchase price of $60,000 was agreed upon for the purchase of all beach and associated properties and the rights to the collection of the $22 annual fee.
+Against the initial purchase price of $130,000 the ACA Beach Buying Committee conducted its feasibility studies, presented results to property owners and initiated a share purchasing program.
+After negotiations with Beach Shores, Inc./Sunrise Beach, Inc., a realistic and workable arrangement was reached.
+A purchase price of $60,000 was agreed upon for the purchase of the organization and all beach and associated park properties, along with the deeded right to the collection of the $22 annual assessment.
 The effective date of sale was December 31, 1975.

-On April 19, 1976 with the overwhelming approval of those "Ardenites" attending the ACA meeting, the Beach Buying Committee proceeded with the process of purchasing the beaches and recreational areas previously identified.
-Through the tireless efforts of the Beach Buying Committee and community pledges and donations, beaches properties were purchased effective January 1, 1976 with a settlement date of April 29, 1976.
-The interim Board of Directors began working on getting the corporation up and running, opening the beaches for the season, and attending to some much needed repairs to the properties.
-The first official meeting of the ABI Board and members was held on August 9, 1976 at 8pm at the Odenton Volunteer Fire Department on Rt.
+On April 19, 1976 with the overwhelming approval of those "Ardenites" attending the ACA meeting, the ACA Beach Buying Committee proceeded with the process of purchasing the organization and associated beaches and recreational areas previously identified.
+Through the tireless efforts of the ACA Beach Buying Committee and property owner pledges and donations, Arden Beaches, Inc. (ABI) was created and the beach/park properties were purchased effective January 1, 1976 with a settlement date of April 29, 1976.
+The interim appointed Board of Directors began working on getting the corporation up and running, opening the beaches for the season, and attending to some much needed repairs to the properties.
+The first official meeting of the ABI Board and shareholders was held on August 9, 1976 at 8pm at the Odenton Volunteer Fire Department on Rt.
 175, Odenton.
 Shareholders were encouraged to attend as some important items were on the agenda to include adoption of the Corporate Constitution and By-Laws, and election of the Corporate Directors.
 The first Board of Directors included: Don Yeskey, Chairman; Howard Stanley, Vice Chairman; Archie Davis, Treasurer; MaryAnn Brumbelow, Secretary; Joe Serio; Harry Yost; Lynn Whitall; Dick Francis; John Bauman; Rich Cline; and Don Haines (ACA Rep).